RoyCodes/amplify-vite-react-template/README.md

 ## Overview

-This project is a prototype for managing an Amazon Bedrock Knowledge Base using AWS Amplify (Gen 2), Cloudscape Design System, TypeScript, and React.
-It enables users to upload files, integrate them into a knowledge base, and interact with a chatbot powered by Amazon Bedrock.
+This Gen AI prototype allows users to upload audio and text into a private knowledge base that augments their chats with the Gen AI assistant.
+It's built with an Amazon Bedrock Knowledge Base using AWS Amplify (Gen 2), Cloudscape Design System, TypeScript, and React.

 It was built using the AWS Amplify React+Vite Starter Template